w3c/wai-tutorials/source/menus/application.html.erb.md

 wcag_techniques:
 ---

-Web application menus have a similar basis to navigation menus.
-They often consist of a horizontal menu bar and use fly-out functionality.
-There are some WAI-ARIA roles that are helping users with assistive technology to operate menus similar to desktop software menus.
-When using the menu WAI-ARIA attributes, the keyboard interaction should be similar to desktop software as well: the tab key is used to iterate through the top-level items only, the up and down arrows are used to navigate the sub menus.
-This keyboard behavior doesn’t come with the WAI-ARIA attributes, but needs to be added using scripting.
+Web application menus use the same basic structure as navigation menus: They often consist of a horizontal menu bar and use fly-out functionality.

+Some additional WAI-ARIA roles help users with assistive technology to operate those menus in a way that is similar to desktop software menus.
+When using them, the keyboard interaction should be similar to desktop software as well: the tab key is used to iterate through the top-level items only, the up and down arrows are used to navigate the sub menus.

+Note that the keyboard behavior is not automatically changed when adding those roles, but needs to be added using scripting.
 A detailed explanation on the WAI-ARIA attributes and keyboard behavior can be found in the [WAI-ARIA Authoring Practices document (draft)](http://www.w3.org/TR/wai-aria-practices/#menu).

 In addition to the `aria-expanded` and `aria-haspopup` attributes, the following roles are used in the example:

-* **`aria-menubar`:** Represents a usually horizontal menu bar.
+* **`menubar`:** Represents a (usually horizontal) menu bar.
-* **`aria-menu`:** Represents a set of links or commands in a menu bar, it is used for the fly-out menus.
+* **`menu`:** Represents a set of links or commands in a menu bar, it is used for the fly-out menus.
-* **`aria-menuitem`:** Represents an individual menu item.
+* **`menuitem`:** Represents an individual menu item.

 {::nomarkdown}